daiyi/blog/source/_posts/Signaling-in-tech-is-some-fucked-up-shit.md

 I've had a short, short life as a programmer and I've spent a lot of it making websites.
 Back in the day (as in a couple years ago) when I told other software people I'm a web developer, I got treated like shit.
 I was a lower class of coder because I wasn't "solving cool problems" because making web sites is easy.
 It was sad and confusing to receive unjustified hatred but I loved the internet and I thought it's pretty neat to make things that everyone can use and I like the visual component to my projects so I'd just go secretly cry in the bathroom (cool tricked I learned in college) like an ordinary functioning adult.

-Somewhere along the way there was a massive rebranding so then I was literally the same things but now I'm a Frontend Engineer or UI Engineer.
+Somewhere along the way there was a massive rebranding so then I was doing literally the same things but now I'm a Frontend Engineer or UI Engineer.
 Occasionally I'd still get trashed by other coders but that's ok, I even get to sit with the other software folks sometimes!

 I found web and design communities where people do good web things and encourage each other to be better.
 It's cool.
 Love is out there.